26 April 2024

 With the June snapshot date in mind, we recommend employers (especially those new to the reporting regime) begin their preparations early and collate their data for processing.
 We have assisted a number of Ireland’s top 100 companies to prepare and report on their gender pay gap and provide a comprehensive gender pay gap service in collaboration with KPMG Ireland’s Tax Transformation & Technology Team.

 We at KPMG Law, will continue to monitor developments in this area, including the impending changes which will occur on the transposition of the EU Pay Transparency Directive.
-Our Employment Law Team, led by Aoife Newton, can assist your team in preparing a comprehensive and accurate gender pay gap report.
+Our Employment and Immigration Law Team, led by Aoife Newton, can assist your team in preparing a comprehensive and accurate gender pay gap report.
 We can make your stakeholders aware of the issues, prepare a current “as is” analysis of your payroll to assess the current status of your organisation and provide a communication and action plan to address and explain any gaps arising.
 Please contact a member of the team for more information.

 Head of Employment and Immigration Law